-Many people come to editors with a rough idea of their strengths and weaknesses, but when it comes to the jargon of what level of editing they need, they may not have the vocabulary to express it.
+Many people come to editors with a rough idea of the strengths and weaknesses in their writing, but when it comes to the jargon of what level of editing they need, they may not have the vocabulary to express it.
+This is completely normal, so if you feel this way, don’t worry!

 While every editor has their own description of services and what is included, here is my take on the two main editing services I provide – developmental editing and line editing.
-I do offer proofreading as well but consider it a separate service altogether.
+(I do offer proofreading as well but consider it a separate service altogether, and one that should happen after a line edit is done by me or another service provider.)

 What is Developmental Editing?